eliaxelang007/rhythm.js/README.md

 track.schedule_play();
 ```

-You can schedule the track at a different time by supplying it the first parameter, <br/>
+You can schedule the track at a different time by supplying it as the first parameter, <br/>
-and you can specify the offset in the second parameter to specify where the audio playback should begin.
+and you can specify where the audio playback should begin in the second parameter.

 (Works just like [`AudioBufferSourceNode.start`](https://developer.mozilla.org/en-US/docs/Web/API/AudioBufferSourceNode/start) but without the third `duration` parameter!)